MatthewRonaldJohnson/Word-Day-Scheduler/README.md

 When the user types in an appointment in the input area and then clicks the save icon, the appointment will then stored in local storage to persit between sessions.

-On the button of the page are buttons.
-One will save the contents of every input area and the other will clear the list of appointments.
+On the bottom of the page are two buttons, one will save the contents of every input area and the other will clear the list of appointments.

 ![page-display](./assets/img/page.PNG)